dongdongO/AutoParkingReservation/README.md

 ### Play with DeltaV
 1. Go to DeltaV and change to advanced mode
 2. Select your service group
-3. Ask about Charger and Enjoy! (편집됨)
+3. Ask about Charger and Enjoy!

+## Senario

 1. Vehicle A's user asks DeltaV, "Can I charge in the parking lot?"